Mhathung/Mhathung-Kikon/README.md

 I am currently a student studying Bachelor Of Computer Application.
 Web designing has always been my passion and an area where my skills are utilised and cultivated.
+Abnove is a website that I made for the company called XLR8.
+Here I have used HTML, CSS, JS to design the frontend and backend.
+Also I have used PHP to work with the database.

 Skills: Skills:  REACT / JS / HTML / CSS/ WORDPRESS